 Oxton Village Bonfire - Saturday 3 November, 6pm - 10:30pm - Traditional village bonfire at Oxton Village Hall.
 Hot food, drinks, live music, bonfire and an incredible fireworks display by Illusion Fireworks.
 Free parking off Hatfield Lane.
 Gates open at 6pm Bonfire lit at 6:30pm Fireworks to commence around 7:30pm

-Kelham Hall Limited, Saturday 4 November, 5pm - 9pm - Enjoy the live music, fairground rides and traditional firework night treats!
+Kelham Hall Limited - Saturday 3 November, 5pm - 9pm - Enjoy the live music, fairground rides and traditional firework night treats!
 Hall access, bars, hot food and fairground rides are available up to 9pm.
 Camping options are also available.

 Fabulous firework facts and rules for you to pass on to people at home: